benc-uk/go-rest-api/readme.md

 api.AddStatusEndpoint(router, "status")
 ```

-The API will support health checks and exposes data such as version and service name.
-Also included are:
+The base API supports health checks and exposes data such as version and service name, plus helper functions for sending JSON & plain text responses or errors.

-Optional endpoints for:
+Optional endpoints which can be added to the API:

-- Status API, returning server details as JSON
+- Status endpoint, returning server & service details as JSON
 - Prometheus metrics
-- Health checks
+- Health check
-- Routes you wish to return "200 OK" such as the root
+- Any routes you wish to return "200 OK" such as the root (/)

-Optional middleware for:
+Optional middleware can be configured:

-- Enabling CORS requests
+- Enabling permissive CORS policy (suggest you use chi/cors for finer grained control)
-- Enriching HTTP request context with data extracted from JWT token
+- Enriching HTTP request context with data extracted from JWT token.
+If a JWT token is found on any request, you can specify a claim, and the value of that claim will be extracted and put into the HTTP request context.

 ## Package `auth`